InnerPlant/.github/README.md

 5. **Documentation**: Link to comprehensive documentation if available.
 Even if the README covers the basics, having detailed documentation provides additional clarity and helps users dive deeper into your project.

 Remember to keep your README concise, well-organized, and easy to read.
-If you have a lot of documentation that won't fit in a README, consider creating docs in the [https://sites.google.com/innerplant.com/innerwiki/software](InnerPlant Software Wiki)
+If you have a lot of documentation that won't fit in a README, consider creating docs in the [InnerPlant Software Wiki](https://sites.google.com/innerplant.com/innerwiki/software).

 ---